 Decorate yourself with bold barrettes and pretty pins.
 Virtual family gatherings mean putting your best face forward, so enhance your profile with a side part and an artful arrangement.
 Oversized clips do the trick nicely – or use a bevy of bobby pins to create a modern “Marcel.”

 If you have some natural waves to start with, use some Hair Balm to accentuate your texture and place your pins along the natural bends – and when you take them out, you’ve done double-duty by setting the waves in.
-For hair with naturally tighter curls, some Wax will help you stretch and hold them.
+For hair with naturally tighter curls, some pomade will help you stretch and hold them.